Many organizations need to improve employee engagement and workplace communication, especially given the new trend of

 Final touches — Consider features to make your app stand out.

-Here are the main features that will turn your application into a silver bullet.
+Here are the main features that will make your application highly sought after.

 Though the content of messages may vary, all text messaging applications deliver small amounts of information from one user to another.
-This is the core feature of any messenger app, so you should think through every detail of it:
+This is the core feature of any messenger app, so you should think through every detail of how it works.

 - Secret chats.
 Implement chats that disappear after a certain period of time to provide an extra level of privacy.

-Delivery status.
-It shows whether the chat participant has seen and received a message.
+- Delivery status.
+Show whether a chat participant has seen and received a message.

-Unsend message.
-Most modern messengers let users unsend messages within a certain time frame after the message is sent.
+- Unsend message.
+Most modern messengers let users unsend messages within a certain time frame after they’re sent.

-Group chats.
+- Group chats.
 Implement group chat functionality, especially when building messengers for communities or teams.
 Group chat was a core feature of Healthfully, a medical platform we worked on that improves communication in hospitals.
-We created a UI/UX design and were responsible for web development.

 - Moderation.
 Adding group chat functionality also requires adding moderation functionality.
 Enable admins to ban or remove users, delete messages, and make other users admins.
 Telegram also has a feature that allows admins to limit the number of messages from one user during a certain period of time.

-When there are lots of members in a group, it becomes hard to coordinate activities and stay in touch.
+When there are lots of members in a chat group, it becomes hard to coordinate activities and stay in touch.
 Thanks to polls, making decisions and coordinating in groups is faster and easier.

 Voice and video messages